Skill Sheet: What You Will Learn Here

 This apart, institutions buy substantial quantities of stocks as part of their investing activity.
 To hedge these long portfolio positions, they buy puts simultaneously creating long hedges, and therefore, increased put activity leading to increased PCR.
 On the other hand, when they book profits in their long positions, they hedge it by creating short hedges by buying calls resulting in increased call activity and leading to a decrease in PCR.

 PCR is by no means an indicator that generates a trading signal.
 But it does give a broad direction of the underlying, and therefore, is used for directional trades.
 It is also used as a contrarian indicator for trading at the extremes.
 It is much safer to take a bet when the PCR reaches an extreme, i.e., when it has breached its average zone for a period.
 It is important to read and evaluate the historical PCR value of stocks and indexes independently as extreme PCR values for both of them are different.
 A PCR reading of the index at 1.3 may be extreme for an index.
 However, the same reading may not be extreme enough for a stock.
-All said and done it is not easy to read and trade with PCR as a standalone indicator.
-One has to consider other parameters and trade.
-It can be best used as an additional tool for interpretation rather than initiate a trade.
+All said and done, it is not easy to read and trade with PCR as a standalone indicator.
+One has to consider other parameters while considering PCR as an additional tool for interpretation rather than initiating a trade.